Bianchi-I cosmology with generalized Chaplygin gas and periodic deceleration parameter: Cosmological Solutions

 \section{Cosmological Solutions}

-It can be easily seen that we have four equations \eqref{e4}-\eqref{e7} with six unknowns $R_1$, $R_2$, $R_3$, $\rho$, $G$ and $\Lambda$.
-Hence to solve the system of equations completely we need two additional physically plausible relations among these variables.
-To obtain the cosmological solution we considered the deceleration parameter of the form
+There are four linearly independent equations \eqref{e4}-\eqref{e7} with six unknowns in the form of $R_1$, $R_2$, $R_3$, $\rho$, $G$ and $\Lambda$.
+Hence to solve the system of equations completely, two additional physically plausible relations among these variables are required.
+To obtain the cosmological solution we considered the time periodically varying deceleration parameter (TPVDP) of the form \cite{22}